 What we’re learning about hurricanes.
 And how societies handle them.

-Despite living through impressive tropical storms (twice on sailboats safe in harbor) I can’t really imagine a hurricane with 150 mph winds like Ida.
+I’ve lived through impressive tropical storms, twice on sailboats safe in harbor, but I can’t really imagine a hurricane with 150 mph winds like Ida.
 That’s the business of coastal scientists, engineers and other experts.
 Here’s what they’re telling me:

 It might not always seem this way, but in the past few years the National Hurricane Center has notably upped its game for predicting storm tracks.

 The lamentable history of New Orleans before and after Hurricane Katrina is beautifully described in Andy Horowitz’s Katrina.
 Once again Hurricane Ida is highlighting society’s lack of interest in guarding the vulnerable, while maintaining systemic foulups like police focused on protecting property rather than people.